 My wife and I did our trip through Adventures by Disney, (ABD).
-In doing our research on the ABD trips, and trying to determine the ones that would be the most wheelchair friendly / accessible, we spoke with Disney’s booking agents.
+In doing our research on the ABD trips, and trying to determine the ones that would be the most wheelchair friendly/accessible, we spoke with Disney’s booking agents.
 They were excellent at providing as much information as they could on the tours we were thinking of taking.
-They called the tour guides in each country to ask them for some feedback on accessibility, obstacles etc. which I found to be going that extra mile for a perspective customer.
-Many of the tours required a certain level of physical ability or the need to have able companion to assist.
+They called the tour guides in each country to ask them for some feedback on accessibility, obstacles, etc. which I found to be going that extra mile for a prospective customer.
+Many of the tours required a certain level of physical ability or the need to have an able companion to assist.
 Nevertheless, we chose Germany.
 In the months leading up to our July trip, I did my best to strengthen my arms and legs so I could handle some of the difficult locations that the trip would have, like hills and old buildings.

-Our trip started in Frankfurt Airport.
+Our trip started at Frankfurt Airport.
 We took the overnight direct from Toronto to Frankfurt, which is about 8 hours.
-I recommend booking business class to take advantage of more legroom and larger seats, and taking compression socks to help with the circulation in the feet and legs.
+I recommend booking business class to take advantage of more legroom and larger seats and taking compression socks to help with the circulation in the feet and legs.
 In business class, the washrooms were closer to our seats, but as it was a night flight, we slept most of the time.

 Once we arrived, we were treated to excellent accessibility service by the Frankfurt Airport.
 Instead of disembarking at the gate, the plane stopped on the tarmac.
 I was able to walk down the staircase to meet my wife, who had already secured my wheelchair.
 However, there was another passenger who required additional assistance to deplane.
-A sky lift was brought, which attached to the rear of the plane.
+A sky lift was brought, which was attached to the rear of the plane.
 At this time, an airport employee assisted the passenger onto the sky lift, which then descended to the tarmac.
 An accessible bus was brought for us and once the passenger was loaded onto the bus, we departed for baggage claim.

 Once we arrived at the terminal, we were met with an airport representative who remained with our group through the immigration, customs, and baggage claim process.
 She made sure we were directed to the correct lines and in the right areas.
 Neither mine nor my wife’s German was good enough, so it was nice to have someone to help out.
 This process took longer than we were accustomed to when flying throughout North America, so by the time we collected our bags and looked for our driver, he had already left.
 ABD provides complimentary transportation to and from the airport to the hotel, so in this case, we had to make other arrangements to Heidelberg.
 We took a regular minivan taxi from the airport to the hotel.
 The total trip took about an hour, on the Autobahn, which has no speed limit.
-The ride was interesting to say the least – much of the scenery was a bit of a blur!
+The ride was interesting, to say the least – much of the scenery was a bit of a blur!
 There were accessible taxis, but we didn’t use them.
 From Frankfurt, we headed straight to Heidelberg.

 We did arrive a day early compared to the other travelers on our tour, which gave us time to get accustomed to the time change, and to spend some time exploring the town.
-Like many European towns and cities, the old sections of Heidelberg are paved with cobblestone streets and sidewalks, thus manoeuvring around had some challenges.
+Like many European towns and cities, the old sections of Heidelberg are paved with cobblestone streets and sidewalks, thus maneuvering around had some challenges.
 Extra pushing power was needed and my front casters did become stuck between the cobblestones a few times.
 This was a little jarring, so care is needed to prevent one from falling out of the wheelchair or pulling a muscle.
-Most of the shops were wheelchair accessible, but some did have areas that you did need to either go up one step or a few stairs into the back section of the store.
+Most of the shops were wheelchair accessible, but some did have areas where you did need to either go up one step or a few stairs into the back section of the store.

 On our first tour day, we boarded a coach bus to Heidelberg Castle.
 This coach was our main method of transportation for the entire tour, as it took us from city to city, from Heidelberg to Munich.
-The bus was just like any typical North American touring bus, that didn’t have anything for special for a disabled traveler.
+The bus was just like any typical North American touring bus, that didn’t have anything special for a disabled traveler.
 The bus operator and our tour guides were very helpful in helping me get on and off the bus, plus dealing with storing the chair in the compartments below.
 The castle was mostly accessible, but there were steep ramps up and down to different sections of the castle grounds.
 I did have some sections where I was unable to follow the tour, as they went up different levels in the castle that didn’t have any elevator access.
 So I did some solo exploration and met up with the tour (and my wife), in the wine cellar below.

 One of the hallmarks of the ABD tours is the ability to experience portions of the tour that non-ABD tours do not get to experience.
 While at Heidelberg Castle, we were able to go down into the catacombs and walk in the castle moat.
 This part was quite difficult to navigate the wheelchair and it took a great deal of arm strength and some help from others for me to get through the catacombs and out into the moat.
-I don’t recommend doing this part unless you are good at off roading and your chair is built for it.
+I don’t recommend doing this part unless you are good at off-roading and your chair is built for it.
 Our night ended with a ride on a funicular that had designated spaces for wheelchair users.
 The funicular took us down to the main street – the Haupstrasse.
-We made our way to an authentic German Biergarten, and were introduced to the medieval sounds of the Hurdy Gurdy machine by the owner of the restaurant, whose family has played the instrument for generations.
+We made our way to an authentic German Biergarten and were introduced to the medieval sounds of the Hurdy Gurdy machine by the owner of the restaurant, whose family has played the instrument for generations.

-From Heidelberg, we traveled to a small town called Alsfeld – one of the oldest towns in Germany, dating back to 12th Century.
+From Heidelberg, we traveled to a small town called Alsfeld – one of the oldest towns in Germany, dating back to the 12th Century.
 The main theme of the tour itself is focused on the Fairy Tale Route, which is a tourist attraction in Germany originally established in 1975.
 The route runs from Hanau in central Germany to Bremen in the north.

-Tourist attractions along the route are focussed around the brothers Wilhelm and Jacob Grimm, including locations where they lived and worked at various stages in their life, as well as regions which are linked to the fairy tales found in the Brothers Grimm collection.
-Many of the children stories I grew up with were born from stories out of small towns up and down this road that the Brothers Grimm traveled.
+Tourist attractions along the route are focused around the brothers Wilhelm and Jacob Grimm, including locations where they lived and worked at various stages in their life, as well as regions that are linked to the fairy tales found in the Brothers Grimm collection.
+Many of the children’s stories I grew up with were born from stories out of small towns up and down this road that the Brothers Grimm traveled.
 Alsfeld was the home to the story of Little Red Riding Hood, and we got to see a reenactment of it played out by the local town actors.
 As for the town itself, again being very old, I had to deal with cobblestone roadways and streets, but other than that, everything was accessible and I was able to get around the local shops and follow our guides around the town giving us the history of the town.

 After our short stay in Alsfeld, we headed to our next hotel location in a town called Waldeck.
-Hotel Schloss Waldeck is actually a castle converted into a hotel on top of a mountain, featuring some of the most awe inspiring views of the countryside you will ever see.
+Hotel Schloss Waldeck is a castle converted into a hotel on top of a mountain, featuring some of the most awe-inspiring views of the countryside you will ever see.
 Because the castle was built on a mountain, the coach had to park at the base of the mountain.
-Needless to say, I then needed help to climb the forty-five degree steep pathway up into the castle.
-It might be difficult for motorized scooters or anyone without the arm strength or helpers to traverse the incline alone.
+Needless to say, I then needed help to climb the forty-five-degree steep pathway up into the castle.
+It might be difficult for motorized scooters or anyone without arm strength or helpers to traverse the incline alone.
 Once we made it into the courtyard, then virtually every other area in the hotel was accessible.
 Later, we discovered a back entrance to the hotel, which was much less steep and a shorter distance compared to the main entryway.

-To my knowledge the hotel didn’t have any accessible rooms, but if they did it may have been booked during our stay.
+To my knowledge, the hotel didn’t have any accessible rooms, but if they did they may have been booked during our stay.
 Our room was a decent size, one thing to note, is that the bathroom only had a standing shower.
 I had to improvise there, but the doorways were wide enough to bring the wheelchair in and out.
 There is an elevator in the tower, which brings you from the courtyard level up to the room level, the restaurant level, and the bar levels.

 The day following our arrival at Waldeck, we went on a ferry ride around Lake Edersee.
 Boarding the ferry was easy, as it had ramp access on and off it, and I was able to get around the main deck without any issues.
-The washrooms where also on the main deck and did have an accessible stall.
+The washrooms were also on the main deck and did have an accessible stall.